 Family Violence Unit - Elder Abuse

 The Family Violence Unit recognizes that elderly victims of domestic violence have the same needs as the younger victim of domestic violence if not a greater need due to their vulnerability and the barriers they face.
 Every victim of domestic violence has the right to safety and assistance.

-Legal Definition - 1995-1996 Texas Penal Code Chapter 22.
+Texas Penal Code Chapter 22.
 Assaultive Offenses, 22.04.
 Injury to a Child, Elderly Individual, or Disabled Individual.

 (a) A person commits an offense if he intentionally, knowingly, recklessly, or with criminal negligence, by act or intentionally, knowingly, or recklessly by omission, causes to a child, elderly individual, or disabled individual: